- » Key resources and services

 - obesity and diabetes occured at lower rates for Utopia residents than for other Indigenous people in the NT.

 It is thought that the benefits of a traditional lifestyle, enabled by the decentralized nature of the community and including regular exercise and intake of bush tucker, is one reason why Utopia residents have achieved these good outcomes.
-Lower rates of smoking, strong culture, and the community-directed nature of primary health care services provided by Urapuntja Health Service, are also attributed to these better outcomes.
+Lower rates of smoking, strong culture, and the community-directed nature of primary health care services provided by Urapuntja Health Service, were also attributed to these better outcomes.

 Abstract adapted from the Lowitja Institute and the University of Melbourne